jessicarush/react-notes/properties.md

 ## Props are Immutable

 One major thing to note is that properties passed to components are immutable.
+On other words, you cannot assign a new value to them.

 ## Props can be many types of data